 The homebuying process can be long and complicated, and the last thing you need is a bad real estate agent guiding you through it.
-A bad agent can cause you to lose out on your dream home, botch negotiations so that you end up paying too much or even talk you into buying a home you can't afford and don't really want.
-A home purchase is too big a deal to have any of this happen, and it doesn't have to if you recognize the signs of a bad agent so you can avoid signing the contract and keep looking for a good one.
+A bad agent can cause you to lose out on your dream home, botch negotiations, or even talk you into buying a home you can't afford and don't want.
+A home purchase is too big a deal to have any of this happen — and it doesn't have to if you recognize the signs of a bad agent.

 1. Poor Communication Skills

-It's the job of a good buyer's agent to keep you informed of new listings in a fluid real estate market in which new ones appear every day and especially in a hot market in which listings disappear quickly.
+It's the job of a good buyer's agent to keep you informed of new listings — especially in a hot market in which listings disappear quickly.
 Lack of communication is probably the number-one red flag for which to look out.
 A bad real estate agent will be AWOL at the time you most need to be in touch, and that can result in unnecessary glitches in negotiations and lost opportunities.

 A good real estate agent will get back to you within 24 to 48 hours, and a great agent has a backup staff to address your concerns immediately when the agent isn't available.
-A bad agent doesn't communicate in your preferred method, whether that's by text or voice messages, doesn't get back to you in a timely fashion and communicates in an informal, unprofessional style that opens the door to crossed wires and mistakes.
+A bad agent doesn't communicate in your preferred method, whether that's by text or emails, doesn't get back to you in a timely fashion, and communicates in an informal, unprofessional style that opens the door to crossed wires and mistakes.

 2. Stretched Too Thin